BilalNaseem1/KodeKloud/3-Docker-for-the-Absolute-Beginner/6-Docker-Engine.md

 To preserve the data created by the container (read layer), we add a persistant volume to the container.
 We create a docker volume.

 ### Creating a volume
-- Volumes are created under the `var/lib/docker/volumes` folder inside the container. docker is replaced by the container name.
+- Volumes are created under the `var/lib/docker/volumes` folder. docker is replaced by the container name.
 - The second command is used to run the docker container.
 The volume is mounted inside the docker container's read write layer using the -v option
 ```bash
 docker volume create data_volume # It creates a folder named data_volume